Anne Wenzel

 News

-Museum Het Valkhof in Nijmegen has acquired Anne Wenzel’s immersive installation Under Construction, with generous support of the Mondrian Fund.
+In 2021 Museum Het Valkhof in Nijmegen has acquired Anne Wenzel’s immersive installation Under Construction, with generous support of the Mondrian Fund.
 Museum Het Valkhof is the first museum in The Netherlands to acquire a complete installation by Anne Wenzel.

 Press